szpajder/libacars/doc/API_REFERENCE.md

 text indented by `indent` spaces and appends the result to `vstr` (which must be non-NULL).

-If libacars has been built with Jansson library support and `prettify_json` configuration variable is set to `true`, then the function attempts to parse the message text as a JSON document.
+If `prettify_json` configuration variable is set to `true`, then the function attempts to parse the message text as a JSON document.
 If parsing succeeds (meaning the message indeed contains JSON), the text is pretty-printed (reformatted into multi-line output with proper indentation).

 ### la_ohma_format_json()